Teebusch/presentations/README.md

 # Presentations
-Slides and source from my presentations
+A list of presentations, lectures, workshops that I have given.
+Slides and source code for some of them cha be found in this repository.
+Others are available on rrequest.

  ## My First R Package